YosysHQ/riscv-formal/docs/procedure.md

 The `csrc_inc` check tests whether the value in a CSR is always greater than or equal to a previous read/write of the csr.

+#### CSR up-counter

+The `csrc_upcnt` check is similar to the CSR increments check but with more constraints and better support for hardware performance monitors.
+First, no writes of the csr under test are allowed.
+Second, the test value *must* be greater than the previously read value.
+And finally, if `RISCV_FORMAL_CSRC_HPMEVENT <csrname>` has been defined then that CSR will be written with a non-zero value prior to testing.
+This is intended to be used with the hpmevent CSRs where `RISCV_FORMAL_CSRC_NAME` is defined as the corresponding hpmcounter.

 #### CSR read-constant

 The `csrc_const` check tests whether the value in a CSR is always the same, ignoring any value which